 8. Penalty-free Incentive: Any team that finishes a regular-season game without being assessed a penalty will receive an additional half point.
 Too Many Men and delay of game penalties do not count against the bonus 1/2 point.

 9. Offsetting Penalties: Offsetting penalties do not affect the number of players on the ice.

-10. Excessive (Individual) Penalties: Any player who receives three penalties in a single game will be required to sit out the remainder of the game.
+10. Excessive (Individual) Penalties: Any player who receives three minor penalties (or whose PIM total meets or exceeds 5 minutes) in a single game will be required to sit out the remainder of the game.
 The player is obliged to leave the team's bench, but may return after changing into street clothes.
 Players who demonstrate a regular pattern of excessive penalties may be subject to disciplinary action as determined by the Board of Governors.